Providing compassionate care to your parent with dementia

 Limit her chances for frustration

 One of the best ways to keep dementia or Alzheimer’s challenges to a minimum is to limit and ease common frustrations in her day-to-day routine.
 A great way to get started is to set up a daily schedule that doesn’t go too far off-track.
 Make sure that meals are served during similar hours each day and that she wakes and goes to sleep around the same time as well.
-On days when doctor’s appointments or bathing is needed, try to schedule them during the times that your mom is in a calmer or more agreeable state of mind.
+On days when doctor’s appointments or bathing is needed, try to schedule them during the times that your mom is in a calmer state of mind.

 You can reduce your mother’s frustrations by limiting her choices, according to the Mayo Clinic.
 For instance, if your mom is picking out what she wants to wear for the day, give her a choice between two outfits rather than choosing from an entire closet full of clothes.
 You can also make better use of time by providing simple instructions with clear steps and minimizing distractions such as the TV and radio when it’s time to focus.